Chill-Peppa/Chill-Peppa/README.md

 ## 🖖 About me:

-<p>Hi, I’m @chill-peppa.<br/> I’m a beginner frontend developer from St.Petersburg, Russia.</p>
+<p>Hi, I’m @chill-peppa.<br/> I’m a frontend developer from St.Petersburg, Russia.</p>

-- At the moment I’m studying Next.js and Redux Toolkit.
-Also I’m studying React in depth.
+- At the moment I’m working like junior dev.
-- I’m regularly solving katas on Codewars
+- I’m trying my best to learn new technologies and put them into practice.
-- If I have free time I’m working on a pet-project [E-pass](https://github.com/e-pass/web).
+- If you want to see some examples of my code, take a look at the [repositories tab](https://github.com/Chill-Peppa?tab=repositories).
 - If you want communicate with me just write to me on [telegram](https://t.me/chill_peppa).

 ## 🛠️ Technologies and Tools: